 Digital cameras have a range of ISO settings, usually starting at around 64 or 100 and going to 6400 or higher (different cameras may have different ranges and some don’t go as high or as low).
 Each change is a stop of light.
 The ISO (which stands for International Organization for Standardization) controls the camera’s sensitivity to light.
 A setting with a high ISO number makes your photo lighter while a low number makes it darker.

-Back in the film days, a roll of film had a specific ISO (or ASA as it was also referred to), so it was something we didn’t worry about much, other than choosing which film to use.
+Back in the film days, a roll of film had a specific ISO (or ASA as it was also referred to).
 Once the film was in the camera, we only had the aperture and shutter speed to deal with.
 With digital we can change the ISO as much as we want, even from one frame to the next, making it extremely useful in helping us achieve the results we’re after.
 But when we change the ISO, we have to make a corresponding change to either the aperture or shutter speed to retain the proper exposure.

 Altering the exposure mix

 So how do we use this to our advantage?
 Let’s say that we come across an attractive landscape in fairly low light but don’t have a tripod.
 We could increase the ISO setting to allow for a fast enough shutter speed to minimize camera shake and a wide enough aperture for sufficient depth of field in the scene.
 To photograph a flying bird, increasing the ISO setting allows a fast shutter speed which increases the chance of getting a sharp image.